top of page

 Why the Best Product Rarely Wins

 What the smartphone market reveals about strategy, structure, and market power Walk into any mobile phone shop today and you'll find a familiar pattern.
-The display wall is dominated by two brands: Apple and Samsung .
+The display wall is dominated by two brands: Apple and Samsung.
 The mental model most consumers carry is simple: iPhone if you want premium experience; Samsung if you want the best Android device.
 Yet if you examined the hardware landscape more closely, the picture becomes more complicated.
-Manufacturers such as Xiaomi , HO
+Manufacturers such as Xiaomi, HONOR

 Structural Clarity: The Six Pillars of Organisational Architecture